dclw29/DSFU-Net/README.md

 You will also need to unzip the Artefacts folder and put the correct location where specified in the Compile_Dataset script.

 Finally, you can also retrain the network, or design your own tweaks by editing the models script in /main/ if you desire.
-We include the self-attention and dynamic Pix2PixGANs in the models script dissed in the supplemental information should you want to use or play with those.
+We include the self-attention and dynamic Pix2PixGANs in the models script discussed in the supplemental information should you want to use or play with those.
 Please note that the self-attention Pix2PixGAN is not published, but rather a product of our own experimentation.
 The Dynamic Pix2PixGAN, while based on previous published work (https://arxiv.org/abs/2211.08570), is our own guess from the limited information given in the paper as no code or GitHub was given.

 We provide a train.sh bash script to run the pix2pix-gan given in the /main/ folder, but many more arguments than those used in train are available with their own default settings.
 You can find these with: